Quick Links

-Welcome Assistant Professors!
+Welcome New Professors!

 Dr. Marianne Brasil is a biological anthropologist who studies skeletal evolution and variation in humans and monkeys.
 Her research spans work in the field, museum, and lab to investigate human origins.
 She is thrilled to be joining the vibrant faculty in the Anthropology Department at Western in the fall of this year, and is excited to work with Western students and welcome them into her lab!

 Dr. Natalie Baloy is a cultural anthropologist and new faculty member in the WWU Department of Anthropology.
 Natalie earned her PhD at the University of British Columbia, where she studied urban settler colonialism in Vancouver, BC.
 Prior to joining the department, Natalie completed a postdoc at the University of California, Santa Cruz, and worked as the Associate Director of Canada House Programs at WWU (the Border Policy Research Institute, the Center for Canadian-American Studies, and the Salish Sea Institute).
-Here she is pictured with the Salish Sea Studies (SALI) instructional team in Spring 2022 after a soggy trip to Sucia Island with SALI lab students from WWU and Whatcom Community College.
-Natalie is committed to critical place-based learning and supporting students to learn and live ethically where they live.

 Dr. Mariangela Mihai is a sociocultural and visual anthropologist and filmmaker whose work builds on decolonial, intersectional feminists, and sensory ethnographic methods to understand Christian Indigenous resistance on the India-Bangladesh-Myanmar borderlands.
 She served as a Postdoctoral Fellow in Global Media and Film, in the Culture and Politics Program (CULP) at Georgetown, an interdisciplinary program that focuses on questions of power and inequality, globally.
 Her interdisciplinary and multimodal research, transnational teaching and activism, and long-term commitment to engaged pedagogy and public scholarship have led her to this position, as an Assistant Professor in Anthropology at WWU.

-Dr. Jerald Ek (Jerry) is an archaeologist with research interests in community-based participatory research, indigenizing archaeology, human-environmental interactions, and political economy.
+Dr. Jerald Ek Romero(Jerry) is an archaeologist with research interests in community-based participatory research, indigenizing archaeology, human-environmental interactions, and political economy.
 After spending most of his career focusing on the Maya Lowlands region of Mesoamerica, he has shifted focus to the Salish Sea region.

-Student receive awards and recognition at the annual Anthropology Scholars Week Conference
+Students receive awards and recognition at the annual Anthropology Scholars Week Conference

 2022.
 Tesla Monson.
 Teeth, prenatal growth rates, and the evolution of human-like pregnancy in later Homo.
 Anthropology